 The Four Phases of The Negotiation Process

-By visualizing the procedure, and what each phase entails, we might develop a larger understanding, and become more proficient at negotiating in the course of both our professional and personal lives.
-It doesn’t matter whether you’re negotiating your teenager’s curfew hour, or a more realistic and flexible work schedule with your boss.
-In the end, it all boils down to the same thing—you want to be able to negotiate effectively and successfully.
+By visualizing the procedure, and what each phase entails, we might develop a broader understanding.
+We might then become more proficient at bargaining in both our professional and personal lives.
+It doesn’t matter whether you’re discussing your teenager’s curfew hour or a more realistic and flexible work schedule with your boss.
+In the end, it all boils down to the same thing—you want to be able to perform successfully.

 The 4 Phases of the Negotiation Process

-The terms of the partnership are re-framed until they reach the level, where both parties are as satisfied as they can be, within the various parameters of what they bring to the table.
+The terms of the partnership are re-framed until they reach the level where both parties are as satisfied as they can be, within the various parameters of what they bring to the table.
 This is how we arrive at the basic concept of our agreement.

-3) Settling the Details
+3. Settling the Details